-Sue & Tony have been foster carers for The Foster Care Co-operative for eight years, and live in Gloucestershire.
+Sue & Tony have been foster carers for The Foster Care Co-operative since 2008, and live in Gloucestershire.
 They have fostered many children into independence, and have also undertaken a Parent & Child Together (PACT) placement.

 “Like most people who foster, we wanted to give a stable loving home to children who have not been as fortunate as we have, growing up.